-- Mail services.
-If a user works with their mailbox via an external mail client, this client will not work properly after the user is migrated to the alter-ego system as it will keep sending the IMAP/SMTP requests to the main system's address.
+• Mail services.
+If a user works with their mailbox via an external mail client, this client will not work properly after the user is migrated to the target system as it will keep sending the IMAP/SMTP requests to the source system's address.
 The Mail proxy component operates only with local requests and does not support IMAP/SMTP request distribution across systems.
-Thus, it is required to reconfigure the mail clients to send IMAP/SMTP requests to the URL of the alter-ego system. - SMS delivery via SMPP.
+Thus, it is required to reconfigure the mail clients to send IMAP/SMTP requests to the URL of the target system.

+- SMS delivery via SMPP.
 Like mail proxy, the SMPP proxy operates locally, i.e. it processes SMPP requests in the system it is configured in.
 The SMPP proxy does not support the SMPP request dispatching across systems in dual-version PortaSwitch.
-Therefore, agree with your SMS providers to establish TCP connections with both main and alter-ego systems to handle SMPP traffic from them. - Access to webmail and PortaSIP APi.
+Therefore, agree with your SMS providers to establish TCP connections with both source and target systems to handle SMPP traffic from them. - Access to webmail and PortaSIP API.
 Migrated customers can access their web mailboxes from their account self-care portal by clicking the Voicemail Inbox button.
-The direct access (i.e. by entering the web server's URL in the browser) is not available until customers are provided with the IP address / domain name of the alter-ego system.
-Similarly, to access PortaSIP API (e.g. to configure the auto-attendant), their API applications must be adjusted to send requests to the IP address / domain name of the alter-ego system.
+The direct access (i.e. by entering the web server's URL in the browser) is not available until customers are provided with the IP address / domain name of the target system.
+Similarly, to access PortaSIP API (e.g. to configure the auto-attendant), their API applications must be adjusted to send requests to the IP address / domain name of the target system.
 This is because these API requests are processed by a separate SOAP server which does not support request distribution. - Callback services.
-Web, SMS and email callback services require reconfiguration to become available for migrated customers.
-Namely, provide customers with the email address and web page address to initiate email / web callback in the alter-ego system.
-For SMS callback, adjust the SMS provider's configuration to send SMSs to the alter-ego system for the access numbers associated with the migrated customers. - Call control API.
-For customers to receive to real-time call state notifications, a Websocket connection must be established and the API applications must subscribe to notifications via this connection.
+Web and email callback services require reconfiguration to become available for migrated customers.
+Namely, provide customers with the email address and web page address to initiate email / web callback in the target system. - Call control API.
+For customers to receive to real-time call state notifications, a WebSocket connection must be established and the API applications must subscribe to notifications via this connection.
 WebSocket API is not supported in dual-version PortaSwitch®.
-Thus, though your customers can still use XML (SOAP) and REST (JSON) API for call control API methods, they will not receive call state notifications.
+Thus, though your customers can still use XML (SOAP) and REST (JSON) API for call control API methods, they will not receive call state notifications. - IVR applications.

-• IVR applications.
 IVR applications with access numbers defined as DIDs are available only if all customers using them reside in the same system.
 Thus, to preserve the service flow you must migrate all of them and the access number at once.